Powering Your Dash Cam…What are the options?

-Question 9 – What is the difference between a hardwire kit and a direct hardwire cable?
+Question 9 – What is the difference between a hardwire kit and a native hardwire cable?

-Some Dash Cams, like our BlackSys Dash Cam range have their own dedicated BlackSys hardwire cable (optional accessory).
-This hardwire cable cannot be used on other Dash Cams, it is only designed for BlackSys Dash Cams.
-There is no need for a control box on this hardwire cable because all the voltage and timer cut off settings are cleverly configured in the free BlackSys smartphone App.
-When using this hardwire cable, the BlackSys Dash Cam can be hardwired directly into the fusebox, you don’t need the standard cig lighter power cord.
-The BlackSys hardwire cable has all the fuses in the cabling to provide the right voltage and amps to the BlackSys Dash Cam.
+Some Dash Cams, like our FineVU, BlackSys and our Lukas QVIA Dash Cam range have their own dedicated hardwire cables.
+You don’t need to use the power magic pro.
+These hardwire cables cannot be used on other Dash Cams, they are only designed for the specific Dash Cam brand.
+There is no need for a control box with these hardwire cables because all the voltage and timer cut off settings are cleverly configured in the Dash Cams settings via smartphone App or manufacturer PC viewer.
+This allows for a neater installation as you don’t have to mount a control box anywhere in your car.
+When using these hardwire cables, the Lukas, FineVU and BlackSys Dash Cams are hardwired directly into the fusebox, so you can do away with the standard cig lighter power cord.

 Question 10 – I do want a Dash Cam with a Parking Surveillance Mode and I want to hardwire it, what do you recommend?